 To evaluate the significance of local data centers, I am using Vultr hosting and its server is located in Sydney, Australia on Cloudways managed cloud hosting platform for WordPress.

-First, sign up with Cloudways Platform by completing the simple form and click START FREE.
+First, sign up for Cloudways Platform by completing the simple form and click START FREE.

 Wait for few seconds, then click on LAUNCH NOW button to complete the signup process.

 After successful signup, click + Add Server button to launch WordPress on the Vultr data center, located in Australia.

 - Select Your Project

 - Select SERVER SIZE (I chose a 1GB server)